JuniorIASAProgrammer/AirbusSegmentation/README.md

   --binary-mask         Plot class prediction (True) or probabilistic prediction (False) --threshold           Threshhold for pixel binary classification (only if --binary-mask is True)
 ```

+## Results
+Results of test subset on pretrained model in data/prediction